kariannemah/hold-me/README.md

 These results include ebooks from the ebook platforms Axis360 and OverDrive.
 Because OverDrive and Axis360 makes their APIs available only to institutional partners, I retrieve the hold information for an ebook by scraping OverDrive or Axis360, depending on where the book is.

+### Installation

+Run <code>git clone</code> https://github.com/kariannemah/hold-me.git to clone this repository to your local machine.

+Run <code>cd hold-me</code> to move into the cloned repo.
+Then, run <code>bundle install</code> to install required gems.

+Run the application on your local server with <code>ruby app.rb</code>.

+Visit http://localhost:4567 to view the application.